New solution format and ultra-fast compiler

 Using PBAutoBuild

-If using PBAutoBuild to build the solution, after PBAutoBuild downloads source code from Git/SVN, the step of merging the source into PBLs is eliminated, reducing the time for importing and building by PBAutoBuild.
+If using PBAutoBuild to build the solution, after PBAutoBuild downloads source code from Git/SVN, the step of merging the source code into PBLs is eliminated, reducing the time for importing and building by PBAutoBuild.

-Granular version control
+Direct interoperability with version control

-Another benefit of using the solution format is the granular version control.
-In the new solution format, source code and Pcode are stored separately; and no intermediate file/folder or Pcode are managed in the version control system any more.
+Another benefit of using the solution format is its direct interoperability with version control.
+In the new solution format, no intermediate file/folder or Pcode are managed in the version control system any more, because source code is stored separately in plain text format.

 • In solution, source code is stored as individual text files; and each object (such as windows, user objects, functions, and other components) has its own file.
-Each file can be managed separately and directly in the version control system, without needing to sync with any intermediate file/folder.
+Each file can be managed separately and directly in the version control system, without needing to use any intermediate file/folder.
 Developers can easily track changes to individual files, and avoid conflicts.

 Note